r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 $$\psi_L^{\dagger} H \chi_R$$

 is gauge invariant.
 Note that $$H$$ must transform as a scalar in order for the term to remain a scalar.
-Is there some \textit{maximal} choice of the transformation properties of $$H$$, such that we can produce the maximum number of interaction terms possible?
+Is there some *maximal* choice of the transformation properties of $$H$$, such that we can produce the maximum number of interaction terms possible?

 In the Standard Model, $$H$$ transforms under the gauge groups as $$(\mathbf{2}, \mathbf{1})_{1/2}$$, which allows for the interaction terms...
 Todo